List of Racing Louisville FC players

+Racing Louisville FC players pose for a photo before a match against the North Carolina Courage on July 7, 2024.

 Racing Louisville FC is an American professional women's soccer club which began play in the National Women's Soccer League (NWSL) in 2021.

 The team's first acquisitions were Japanese midfielder Yūki Nagasato and American midfielder Savannah McCaskill, acquired via trade with Chicago Red Stars.
 The team's initial acquisitions included players and player rights taken in the 2020 NWSL Expansion Draft, though not all of the draft's selections agreed to contracts with Racing or reported to the club and were not rostered as a result.

-All rostered players during the NWSL season, including the playoffs and Challenge Cup, even if they did not make an appearance, are listed below.
+All Racing Louisville players who have appeared for the team in an official competition are listed below.